 Most waterproof protectors use backing that could be damaged by high heat, so ironing usually isn’t advisable.

 The level of protection against dust mites and bed bugs varies between mattress protectors.
 Encasement-style protectors are more likely to shield against these pests than fitted-sheet-style options because they wrap around the whole mattress.
 However, if dust mite and bed bug protection is a priority, you should look for options specifically designed for the task.

 Purpose and thickness are the main differences between a mattress protector, a mattress pad, and a mattress topper.
-A mattress protector is traditionally thin and engineered to shield your mattress.
-Mattress pads usually add a bit of cushioning but are not built for protection.
+A mattress protector is traditionally thin and engineered to shield your mattress from dirt, bacteria, and allergens.
+Mattress pads usually add a bit of cushioning and comfort but are not built for protection.
 Toppers are thicker layers intended to alter the softness or firmness of your mattress.

 If you're ready for more ⟶ sign up to receive our email newsletter!

 Thanks for the feedback - we're glad you found our work instructive!

 Submitting your Answer...